ICON A5: Development

 ICON Aircraft positions the A5 with a recreational focus, stating that the aircraft competes with powersports vehicles such as ATVs, motorcycles, watercraft, and snowmobiles, rather than other airplanes.
 ICON founder and former CEO Kirk Hawkins said of the aircraft, "it's not about the usual metrics of speed, range, payload, altitude, and complex cockpits.
 It's about getting you out there and interacting with your world."
 As part of this effort, the cockpit interior was designed by BMW designers, and the exterior was designed by Nissan designer Randy Rodriguez.
 ICON's media debut in Wired and coverage in the mainstream media showed that there was significant interest from outside the aviation community, and ICON has reported that 35% of its customers are not pilots.

 A prototype was constructed from 2007 to 2008, and made its first flight in July 2008.
 In January 2009, the company announced completion of the first phase (27 flights) of a three-phase testing program, including water handling.
 In February 2009, the prototype entered the second phase of testing to refine aerodynamic and handling qualities.
 In 2011, an updated "spin-resistant" wing was flight tested, and finished in February 2012.
 The design meets FAR Part 23 type certified requirements by employing a cuffed wing with multiple proprietary airfoils which change along the wing's span.
-Lotus Engineering replaced Designworks the same year to develop an "automotive style" aircraft interior and assist with development of lightweight component manufacturing.
+Lotus Engineering replaced Designworks the same year to develop an "automotive style" aircraft interior and assist with the development of lightweight component manufacturing.

-In July 2012, the company applied for a Federal Aviation Administration LSA rule exemption to raise the weight of the A5 above the maximum weight for amphibian LSAs, arguing that the required structure to make the aircraft spin resistant necessitated a gross weight of 1680 lb.
+In July 2012, the company applied for a Federal Aviation Administration (FAA) light-sport aircraft (LSA) rule exemption to raise the weight of the A5 above the maximum weight for amphibian LSAs (650 kg), arguing that the required structure to make the aircraft spin resistant necessitated a gross weight of 1680 lb.
 In May 2013 the FAA requested more details on the procedures used by Icon to test the spin resistance of the aircraft at the higher weight.
 The FAA also requested a signed statement from the company indicating that the aircraft meets the spin resistance criteria specified for light aircraft type certification in FAR 23.221 (a)(2).
 In July 2013 the FAA granted the weight increase.

 Production delivery dates have been adjusted from initial estimates.
 In June 2011, the company announced that it had procured an additional US$25 million investment, which was "needed to allow the company to complete engineering development work and enter production - possibly as early as next year [2012]."
 By August 2011, the company stated that it had sold positions for 694 A5s, up from 400 initially sold at AirVenture 2009.
-A promotion in conjunction with EAA Young Eagles raised more than US$28,000 for the youth flight program.
+A promotion in conjunction with the Experimental Aircraft Association (EAA) Young Eagles youth group raised more than US$28,000 for the youth flight program.